Photoshop Tutorial: Give your photo that infrared look

 Here's a quick how-to on converting your photo to an IR (infrared) version.

-I got the steps from The Adobe Photoshop CS3 Book for Digital Photographers (by Scott Kelby).
+I obtained the steps from The Adobe Photoshop CS3 Book for Digital Photographers (by Scott Kelby).

 Step 1